axonn-ai/Megatron-AxoNN/examples/README.md

 This should work, let Siddharth know if it doesn't

 ## Training TinyLLaMA
-First checkout the tiny-llama branch of megatron-axonn Then open `examples/run_axonn_amd_tinyllama.sh`, and change the following
+First checkout the tiny-llama branch of Megatron-AxoNN.
+Then open `examples/run_axonn_amd_tinyllama.sh`, and change the following

 ```